Can I write my own Will? Hadley

 It is legal for people to write their own wills according to the law. you can also email a solicitor and they will offer you advice regarding your will to ensure it is probate.
 According to the law, wills can be written at any time as long as the requirements are met.
 For the will to be binding it must be probate.

-When looking to make a will, a question often asked is “can I write my own will?”
+When looking to make a will, a question often asked is “can I create my own will?”

 The simple answer is yes, a person is allowed to write their own.
 Whether this is the best option is not so straightforward.